carpentrycon/carpentrycon2022/_posts/2017-11-26-co-chair-mentoring.md

 - Collaborate with dedicated members of our community to mentor instructors and create a strong network.
 - Assist with improving and creating new resources for our instructor and mentoring communities.
 - Meet many other amazing Software and Data Carpentry instructors and instructors-in-training.
-- Gain and practice skills in community organization.
+- Gain and practice skills in community organisation.
-- Learn more about how the Carpentries function as an organization.
+- Learn more about how the Carpentries function as an organisation.